Luke 10

 And you, Capernaum, who have been elevated up to heaven, you will be brought down to Hades.

-Comments Luke 10:17 They are glad because they can see that by themselves, they can do work under the shadow of the Lord.
-Give attention to the last part, “in Thy name,” which is the heart of all activity when the believers act according to the will of the Lord.
+Give attention to the last part, “in Thy name”, which is the heart of all activity when the believers act according to the will of the Lord.
+They are joyful because they can see that by themselves, they can do work under the shadow of the Lord.

-Comments Luke 10:18 In this verse, the beloved Son of God tells not only His disciples but all humans in the world also that He has seen “Satan fallen as lightning out of heaven.”
-Because the Father’s plan has come into effect, the beloved Son of God has come down on earth to gather all humans that belong to Him; the only way Satan can fight is by coming down on earth to stop humans from believing in the mercy of the Father through the beloved Son of God.
-They cannot fight God, but they can fight to win humans because not all humans will obey all the teachings of the beloved Son of God, and some will not be able to escape evil’s hands.
+In this verse, the beloved Son of God tells not only His disciples, but also all humans in the world as well, that He has seen “Satan fallen as lightning out of heaven.”
+Because the Father’s plan has come into effect, the beloved Son of God has come down on earth to gather all humans that belong to Him.
+The only way Satan can fight is by coming down on earth, and to stop humans from believing in the mercy of the Father through the beloved Son of God.
+They cannot fight God, but they can fight to win humans, because not all humans will obey all the teachings of the beloved Son of God, and some will not be able to escape from evil’s hand.

 Behold, I have given you the authority to tread upon Satan and scorpions, and upon all the power of the adversary, and nothing shall in any way harm you.

-Comments Luke 10:19 This verse clearly tells that the beloved Son of God has the authority to appoint someone (a disciple) to work on earth in fighting the child of the dark that will come when any human listens and obeys the voice of the dark.
-As the verse says, the Lord will give His disciples authority.
-The power of the enemy surrounds us on earth, but they cannot overpower (possess by themselves) the human mind because the Holy Spirit occupies the earth; instead, the ones that are listening to the dark are opening themselves to be used by them.
+This verse clearly tells us that the beloved Son of God has the authority to appoint someone (a disciple) to work on earth to fight the children of the dark, who will come when any humans listen to and obey the voice of the dark.
+As the verse says, the Lord Jesus will give His disciples authority.
+The power of the enemy surrounds us on earth, but they cannot overpower (possess by themselves) the human mind because the Holy Spirit occupies the earth.
+But the ones who are listening to the dark are opening themselves to be used by them. br>

 “The authority to tread upon Satan and scorpions.”
-Satan here is the voice of the dark which Satan himself has sent down as preparing the way for themselves; but the scorpions are the humans that obey the dark side’s teaching.
-The Lord has the power to give authority to His servants to be able to overpower them (Satan and scorpions) and be submissive to the servants of the Lord.
+Satan here is the voice of the dark.
+The serpents themselves are the spirits of the dark, which Satan has sent down to prepare the way for themselves.
+But the scorpions are the humans who obey the dark side teaching.
+The Lord has the power to give authority to his servants to be able to overpower them (serpents and scorpions) and be submissive to the servants of the Lord.

 “Nothing shall in any way harm you.”
-To harm here is not hurt to the physical body but to the spiritual soul of the persons that have submitted themselves to serve the beloved Son of God on this earth.
-The servants’ souls will not be hurt in any way by the enemy; the Lord has given them authority to conquer the adversary.
+The “harm” here refers not to the physical body but to the spiritual soul of the person who has submitted themselves to serve the beloved Son of God on this earth.
+The servants’ souls will not be hurt in any way by the enemy; the Lord has given them authority to conquer the dark.

 Nevertheless in this rejoice not, that the spirits are submissive to you; but rejoice that your names are written in heaven.

-Comments Luke 10:20 As the verse says, when you work for the Lord and succeed here on earth, do not rejoice over that success, but rejoice that, as the verse tells, your names are written in heaven.
-When the judgment time comes, if your name has been written down, you will not be waiting for the judgment, but you will cross to the other side and be alongside the beloved Son of God.
+As the verse tells us, when you do work for the Lord and succeed here on earth, do not rejoice over that success, but rejoice that, as the verse tells us, your names are written in heaven.
+When the judgment time comes, if your name has been written down, you will not be waiting for the judgement, but you will cross to the other side and be alongside the beloved Son of God.

 Q: Reading the gospels, you might see that they have many similarities, but at the same time, there appear to be some conflicts and confusion.
 Is it possible that the gospel writers consulted each other’s manuscripts and just made some cuts and additions as they remembered or researched?